CDPHE suspends Red Rock Pharmacy from COVID-19 vaccination program - NewsBreak

 CDPHE suspends Red Rock Pharmacy from COVID-19 vaccination program

-The Colorado Department of Public Health and Environment suspended CD Colorado Pharmacy, LLC (DBA Red Rock Pharmacy) from the COVID-19 vaccination program after a routine, scheduled visit revealed the pharmacy was not meeting "necessary standards," the department announced Tuesday.
+The Colorado Department of Public Health and Environment suspended CD Colorado Pharmacy, LLC (DBA Red Rock Pharmacy) from the COVID-19 vaccination program due to compliance issues following a routine, scheduled visit, the department announced Tuesday.

 The suspension is effective immediately, according to CDPHE.